-The EU works closely with its neighbours to enhance health security and build core IHR (International Health Regulations) capacities in partner countries.
+The EU works closely with its neighbours neighbours (including candidate and potential candidate countries) to enhance health security and build core IHR (International Health Regulations) capacities in partner countries.
 The Commission supports capacity building for prevention, early detection and response to health threats including through training programs in field epidemiology such as the MediPIET project.
 MediPIET built a regional network of competent public health professionals -in 18 countries across the neighbourhood- available in case of a cross-border health threats.
 The ECDC has developed close technical cooperation with neighbourhood partners to exchange best practices and familiarise them with EU standards and systems.

 The Commission collaborates closely with Eastern partners who have Association Agreements with the EU (Ukraine, Moldova, Georgia) to assist their approximation to and implementation of EU health rules as well as overall public health reforms.